 How content marketing plays out in the cannabis industry:

 Company makes: The world’s best consumer vaping product.
 (B2C: Selling to people.)

 Company produces: An infographic on features consumers should look for in their vaping products.

 Company makes: Sensors to automatically irrigate cannabis crops at scale.
 (B2B: Selling to other businesses.)

 Company produces: “The 2020 water management report: Producing 2X yields with only fractional water increases.”

 The business publishing that content benefits by attracting organic search traffic based on content keywords.
 And this content serves as a destination for any message distributed on a business’ owned or paid channels.
 Now your “ads” can link to valuable content — better to improve credibility and trust.

 Online content is your always-open, always-ready storefront where your business can demonstrate expertise to attract qualified leads.

-2) Email content
+2) Email cannabis marketing

 It baffles me to see cannabis business websites without an email collection tool.
 Any website builder offers the option to passively collect email address, usually for free.